xabek/alx-low_level_programming/README.md

-This repo contains C projects
+This repo contains projects on C